microsoft/FluidFramework/BREAKING.md

 ### IntervalCollection event semantics changed

-The events emitted by IntervalCollection have changed to have more consistent semantics:
+The semantics of events emitted by IntervalCollection were changed to be more consistent:

 - propertyChanged events receive the same "isLocal" and op information that other events received
-- changeInterval events will no longer take place for changes that impact an interval's properties only
+- changeInterval events will no longer take place for changes that impact an interval's properties only.
+Clients that need to perform work on such changes should listen to "propertyChanged" events instead.
 - For local changes, changeInterval events will only be emitted on initial application of the change (as opposed to the previous behavior, which fired an event on the local application of a change as well as on server ack of that change))
 - changeInterval events now receive information about the interval's previous position.